The Forest: Prologue

 A strange saying.

-We fight other groups for many reasons.
+We fight other groups for many reasons, and sometimes we fight each other.

 Elder mother says: “Fight to live, not from anger or boredom.”